 To the extent possible, you must look for, and offer, sustainable and innovative transport and logistics systems that continually reduce the environmental impact of DSV, our customers and our suppliers.

-You should always aim to contribute to the constant development and improvement of the reduction of CO2 emissions, so that our services reflect the environmental considerations.
+You should always aim to contribute to the constant reduction of the impact on environment and climate from our services.

 COMPLYING WITH PUBLIC AUTHORITY REQUIREMENTS